namadnuno/Homestead-Salty/README.md

 ## Motivation

-After a while using vagrant ssh to enter to the homestead box and execute simple commands like 'art make controller' and such, i start noticing the waste of time doing vagrant ssh, after see the shipping-docker/vessel package where you can do the commands on you project directory and that will reflect on the server.
-I built a small script to do the same with laravel homestead.
+After a while using 'vagrant ssh' to enter on the homestead box and execute simple commands like 'php artisan make:controller FooController' and such, i start noticing the waste of time doing that.
+After see the shipping-docker/vessel package where you can do the commands on you project directory and that will reflect on the server.
+I built a small script to do the same with Laravel homestead.

 ## Example